 - You’re constrained to options near you.
 By comparison, online silver and gold buyers serve a national market, and compete against other national buyers.
 This puts pressure on them to pay you top dollar for your silver—pressure that local buyers just don’t have.

-Don't assume that online silver buyers are a scam, or it is expense to send your silver flatware to a buyer.
+Don't assume that online silver buyers are a scam, or that it is expensive to send your silver flatware to a buyer.

 Our.
 No. 1 recommendation for selling silver flatware online is CashforSilverUSA.
 The family-owned company has been around for decades, has an A+ Better Business Bureau grade and high TrustPilot ratings.
 They pay 100% roundtrip shipping, insured up to $100,000, through FedEx or USPS — your choice.